-Following the appointment of a new Human Resources Manager during 2006, the company is about to introduce a completely revised and fully comprehensive staff handbook with specific policies on:
+In 2007 the company introduced a completely revised and fully comprehensive staff handbook with specific policies on:

 - equal opportunities

 - ♦ recruitment

-- training
+- ♦ training

 - personal conduct

 - harassment and

 - discipline.

 In all overseas activities, including developing countries, the company applies the same standards.

 Principle 2: Business should ensure that they are not complicit in human rights abuses